Nancy-Kolaski/Nancy-Kolaski.github.io/README.md

 [Check out my Instacart project in more detail](project1.md#project1)

 Instacart is a well known and widely used online grocery shopping service looking to uncover more information on their sales patterns.
+This project was utilized through CareerFoundry with the purpose of introducing python to students, enabling opportunities to dissect a mock data set for the company.

 ***